bitmark-inc/docs/learning-bitmark/working-with-bitmarks/transferring-bitmarks.md

 #Transferring bitmarks

-Once an asset has been registered, trading it simply requires the owner to create a new transfer record that points back to the original issue record (or to the previous transfer record) and that shows the new owner of the asset.
+Once an asset has been registered, trading it only requires the owner to create a new transfer record that points back to the original issue record (or to the previous transfer record) and that shows the new owner of the asset.
 Because the blockchain is ordered and because it’s immutable, this creates a permanent chain of custody, reaching back to the asset’s origins.

 <div style="background-color: #efefef; text-align: center;">
     <img src="images/TransferringBitmark_0.png" alt="Record chain" title="Record chain" style="padding: 20px" />
 </div>

-The bitmark transfer are able to be performed using the following tools
+The bitmark transfer are able to be performed using

 * The [Bitmark App](#transferring-bitmarks-using-bitmark-app)